Great Smoky Mountains National Park Quarter

 Eventually, a large contribution of $5 million was made by John D. Rockefeller, which helped establish the Great Smoky Mountains National Park.
 However, the creation of this park meant the relocation of even more people.

-This is not the end of the park’s problems either.
+This is not the end of the park’s problems.
 It is considered one of the most polluted national parks in the United States.
-This problem does not stop the park from also being one of the most popular in the US as over 9 million people visit a year.
+This problem does not stop the park from also being one of the most popular in the U.S. as over 9 million people visit it a year.

 When tourists come, they must prepare for all varieties of weather and wildlife.
-The are known to be around 1500 bears living there.
+There are known to be around 1500 bears living there.
 Visitors can also participate in hiking, camping and fishing.